wso2/docs-is/en/docs/guides/login/oidc-parameters-in-auth-request.md

 ## [Nonce Parameter](../../authentication/concepts/traditional-authentication-request#nonce-parameter)
 Use this parameter to validate an ID token issued by WSO2 Identity Server.
-The `nonce` claim embedded in the ID token must contain the exact same value that was sent in the request.
+The `nonce` claim embedded in the ID token must contain the exact value that was sent in the request.
 If not, authentication should be rejected by the application.

 ```tab="Sample Request"